Calmese and Lamar host UL Monroe

 Lamar Cardinals (4-7) at UL Monroe Warhawks (3-8)

 The Cardinals are 0-4 on the road.
-Lamar is 2-5 against opponents with a winning record.
+Lamar has a 2-5 record against opponents above .500.

-TOP PERFORMERS: Tyreke Locure is shooting 37.6% and averaging 13.3 points for the Warhawks.
-Victor Baffuto is averaging 9.0 points over the last 10 games for UL Monroe.
+TOP PERFORMERS: Tyreke Locure is averaging 13.3 points, 3.3 assists and 2.1 steals for the Warhawks.
+Victor Baffuto is averaging nine points, six rebounds and 2.1 blocks over the past 10 games for UL Monroe.

-Adam Hamilton is averaging 10.2 points and six rebounds for the Cardinals.
-Calmese is averaging 16.8 points over the last 10 games for Lamar.
+Calmese is averaging 16.8 points and 1.5 steals for the Cardinals.
+Chris Pryor is averaging 1.4 made 3-pointers over the last 10 games for Lamar.

 LAST 10 GAMES: Warhawks: 3-7, averaging 74.1 points, 32.1 rebounds, 15.8 assists, 9.1 steals and 3.5 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 70.8 points per game.